 - 1. Work with the head teacher and SEN governor to determine the strategic development of the SEN policy and provision in the school. - 2.
 Have day-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual children with SEN, including those who have EHC plans. - 3.
 Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that children with SEN receive appropriate support and high-quality teaching - 4.
-Advising on resources to meet children's needs effectively and the graduated approach to providing SEN support - 5.
-Liaising with and being a key point of contact with external agencies, especially the local authority and its support services.
+Advise on the graduated approach to providing SEN support - 5.
+Advising on resources to meet children's needs effectively and the graduated approach to providing SEN support

-- 6. Liaising with the potential next providers of education to ensure children and their parents are informed about options and a smooth transition is planned. - 7.
-Working with the Head teacher and Governing body to ensure the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - 8.
-Advise on the deployment of the school's delegated budget and other resources to meet children's needs effectively. - 9.
+- 6. Liaising with and being a key point of contact with external agencies, especially the local authority and its support services. - 7.
+Liaising with the potential next providers of education to ensure that children and their parents are informed about options and a smooth transition is planned and that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - 8.
+Working with the Head teacher and Governing body to ensure the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - 9.
+Advise on the deployment of the school's delegated budget and other resources to meet children's needs effectively. - 10.
 Ensuring that all records of all pupils with SEN are up to date.